MichalH95/LibraryWebapp_PPRO/readme.md

 ### To make email notifications work:

-In file `/src/main/resources/application.properties` on lines 16-22 enter credentials for an email address which will be used to send the notifications.
+In the file `/src/main/resources/application.properties` on lines 16-22 enter credentials for an email address which will be used to send the notifications.